cadugrillo/s7-mcp-bridge/README.md

 |  MCP_SERVER_PORT              | optional   | If not set, it defaults to 57001 |
 |  TRANSPORT                    | optional   | It can be "http-stream" or "stdio".
 If not set it defaults to http-stream |

-**When TRANSPORT is set to "http-stream", there is a status page at http://<server-ip-address>:[MCP_SERVER_PORT +1]/status **

 ### 🖥️ Connecting with Claude Desktop

-To use this MCP server with Claude AI (desktop version):
+To use this MCP server with Claude AI (desktop version) you can:

+1. Install Claude extension found at claude_extension folder (s7-mcp-bridge-vx.x.x.mcpb).

+2. Or run the docker container following instuctions above.

-1. Find or create the claude_desktop_config.json file (typically in the Claude app config folder).
+3. Find or create the claude_desktop_config.json file (typically in the Claude app config folder).

-2. Add or update the following if running in a container (http-stream) (remember to change port according to your deployment):
+4. Add or update the following if running in a container (http-stream) (remember to change port according to your deployment):

 ```json
 {